segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 Read more on [install/update differentiation](https://docs.moengage.com/docs/installupdate-differentiation).

-### Setting Data Center
+### Set the data center

-By default, the data center in SDK is set to `DATA_CENTER_01`, make sure to set the correct Data Center depending on your account using this [doc](https://docs.moengage.com/docs/data-redirection).
-Its important to set the correct Data Center while integration, if not set correctly will result in MoEngage SDK features not working.
+By default, the data center setting in the SDK is set to `DATA_CENTER_01`.
+Follow the steps in the [MoEngage - Data Redirection](https://docs.moengage.com/docs/data-redirection) to update the data center value.
+If not set correctly, several features of the MoEngage SDK will not function.

 ### Using features provided in the MoEngage SDK